vaadin/vaadin-core/DEVELOPMENT.md

 Familiarize yourself with the code and try to follow the same syntax conventions to make it easier for us to accept your pull requests.

-The following instructions are common for all Vaadin components. **Replace `vaadin-combo-box` with any other element in the following examples**.
-Check the element readmes for any special development notes.
+The following instructions are common for all Vaadin components. **Replace `vaadin-combo-box` with any other component in the following examples**.
+Check the component readmes for any special development notes.

 ### Getting the code

-1. Clone the element project from GitHub:
+1. Clone the component project from GitHub:

   ```shell
   $ git clone https://github.com/vaadin/vaadin-combo-box.git